(85182) 1991 AQ

-(85182) 1991 AQ (provisional designation ') is a stony asteroid on a highly eccentric orbit, classified as near-Earth object and potentially hazardous asteroid of the Apollo group, approximately 1.1 km in diameter.
+(85182) 1991 AQ is a stony asteroid on a highly eccentric orbit, classified as a near-Earth object and potentially hazardous asteroid of the Apollo group, approximately 1.1 km in diameter.
 It was discovered on 14 January 1991, by American astronomer Eleanor Helin at the Palomar Observatory in California.
 Based on its brightness variation of 0.69 magnitude, this Q-type asteroid is likely elongated.
 It belongs to the small group of potentially hazardous asteroids larger than one kilometer.

 Orbit and classification

 is a member of the Earth-crossing class of Apollo asteroids, the largest group of near-Earth objects with approximately 10 thousand known members.
 It is also a Venus- and Mars-crosser due to its extreme perihelion and aphelion, respectively.

 It orbits the Sun at a distance of 0.5–3.9 AU once every 3 years and 4 months (1,210 days; semi-major axis of 2.22 AU).
 Its orbit has a high eccentricity of 0.78 and an inclination of 3° with respect to the ecliptic.
 The body's observation arc begins with its official discovery observation at Palomar in 1991.